How is the ACT scored?

 ACT English Scoring

-To find the score for the English Section, first, your raw score is calculated.
-As there are 75 questions in this section, the highest raw score you can receive is 75.
-Once your raw score is calculated, it is converted to the scaled score, ranging from 1-36.
+The English section has 50 questions, and the highest raw score that you can receive is 50, which is the number of questions you’ve answered correctly.
+Once your raw score is calculated, it is converted to a scaled score ranging from 1-36.

-The following are the three reporting categories for ACT English scoring:
+The following are the 3 reporting categories for ACT English scoring:

 In the ACT English section, the questions are either detail, broad-idea, or big-picture-based, and they generally test your rhetorical, usage, and mechanics skills.
 To learn how you can improve your ACT English score, check out our ACT English Study Guide.